 You'll find the option to Add media or Add YouTube video when you're editing a question, right below the box for your question text.

 The media file will appear above your question.

 File sizes above 800 px width and 680 px height work best as they get automatically resized above those parameters.
-The recommended file size is 800 px width.
+The recommended file size is 800 px in width.
 Your file has to be under 2 MB, and Video files under 5 MB.

 These are the recommended formats for your media: